Attorney Fee Requests Against Your Spouse

 Family Code 271 requires notice

-In a divorce or parentage case, a party will often give this notice through a document called notice of intent to seek sanctions pursuant to Family Code 271.
+In a divorce or parentage case, a party will often give this notice through a document called a notice of intent to seek sanctions pursuant to Family Code 271.

 Family Code 3652

-Family Code 3652 is an interesting code section that permits a prevailing party in a support modification hearing to seek attorneys fees and court costs against the non-prevailing party.
+Family Code 3652 is an interesting code section that permits a prevailing party in a support modification hearing to seek attorney's fees and court costs against the non-prevailing party.

 The code does not state the family law judge must grant fees and costs but instead says the court may include such an award for fees and costs to the winner.